ibireme/yyjson/doc/API.md

 Each function accepts an input of JSON document or root value, and returns a UTF-8 string or file.

 ## Write JSON to string
-The `doc/val` is JSON document or root value, if you pass NULL, you will get NULL result.<br/>
+The `doc/val` is the JSON document or root value.
+If it is NULL, returns NULL.<br/>
 The `flg` is writer flag, pass 0 if you don't need it, see `writer flag` for details.<br/>
 The `len` is a pointer to receive output length (not including the
     null-terminator), pass NULL if you don't need it.<br/>
-This function returns a new JSON string, or NULL if error occurs.<br/>
+This function returns a new JSON string, or NULL if an error occurs.<br/>
 The string is encoded as UTF-8 with a null-terminator. <br/>
 You should use `free()` or `alc->free()` to release it when it's no longer needed.